 - Basic knowledge of how search engines work: You don’t have to be an expert, but a general understanding of search engine optimization, link building, and how search engines discover websites via web crawlers, etc.

-- Basic research skills: The ability to find the answer to unknown questions, topics and find related resources.
+- Excellent research skills: The ability to find the answer to unknown questions, topics and find related resources.

 - Fluent language skills: You must be fluent in reading and writing for the language you wish to apply for.
 If you are fluent in multiple languages at both reading, speaking and writing, you may be a more marketable candidate for more positions.